mmichlin66/mimbl/src/web/index.md

 **Mimbl** was created by Michael Michlin.
 You can contact me directly at <a href="mailto:mmulya@outlook.com" rel="nofollow">mmulya@outlook.com</a>.

 ### Performance
-Compare Mimbl performance to other libraries in <a href="https://krausest.github.io/js-framework-benchmark/" target="bench">JS Web Frameworks Benchmark</a> by [Stefan Krause](https://github.com/krausest).
+Compare Mimbl performance to other libraries in <a href="https://krausest.github.io/js-framework-benchmark/" target="bench" data-external>JS Web Frameworks Benchmark</a> by <a href="https://github.com/krausest" target="bench" data-external>Stefan Krause</a>.